 There is little evidence available that the current WARR 2014-2021 Strategy has achieved its objectives.
-An evaluation of its impacts and effectiveness would be beneficial to ensure learnings are captured in the new strategy.
-Evaluation of the WLRM funding package to ensure the same in relation to an appropriate funding mechanism for the 20year strategy.
+An evaluation of its impacts and effectiveness would benefit the design of this new strategy as too would be an evaluation of the WLRM funding package that supports the strategy to inform the new funding mechanism for the 20 year strategy.
 Strategy consultation should seek feedback on appropriate funding models for implementation with a focus on projects that deliver strategy outcomes that are identified by councils through regional infrastructure planning.